A Longitudinal Measurement Study of Log4Shell Exploitation from a Reactive Network Telescope: Log4Shell Vulnerability and Its Incident

-If an attacker supplies the header value \texttt{\$\{jndi:ldap://malicious.example/Exploit\}}, the vulnerable Log4j instance interprets the string as a lookup expression rather than literal text.
+\texttt{\$\{jndi:ldap://malicious.example/Exploit\}}, the vulnerable Log4j instance interprets the string as a lookup expression rather than literal text.
 During logging, Log4j invokes the \texttt{jndi} subsystem, which initiates a network request to the specified LDAP endpoint.
-Under configurations where \texttt{jndi} resolution permits remote class references, the response may instruct the Java Virtual Machine to retrieve a class from an attacker-controlled location and load it into the process.
+In configurations where \texttt{jndi} resolution permits remote class references, the response may instruct the Java Virtual Machine to load a class from an attacker-controlled location.
 The execution of this class occurs within the context and privileges of the hosting application, resulting in arbitrary code execution.
 Notably, exploitation requires only that untrusted input be logged and that \texttt{jndi}-based remote resolution be enabled.
 No additional authentication bypass or memory corruption is involved.